A region is the physical datacenter where your project runs. You pick a region when you create a project. Pick the one closest to your users.

 Change a project’s region

-You can change a project’s region at any time from the dashboard:- Open the project.
+You can change a project’s region at any time from the dashboard:

 - Click Configuration.